umbraco/UmbracoDocs/umbraco-cloud/databases/backups.md

 * Once the "Connect to Server" dialog appears, enter your server name, login, and password (you will also need to be sure the authentication drop-down is set to "SQL Server Authentication" rather than "Windows Authentication").
 * Click the "Options >>" button.
 * In the "Connect to database" field, type your database name (this was listed on the Umbraco Cloud connection details page).
-* It is very important that you enter the database name.
+* It is important that you enter the database name.
 If you do not, the connection will fail.
 * Expand "Databases", right-click your database (it should be the only one listed), select "Tasks", then select "Export Data-tier Application...".
 * Proceed through the dialog, setting the options appropriate to your situation, to save the "bacpac" file.
 This is your database backup.